-The Turtle Hospital opened its doors 1986 with four main goals: 1) rehab injured sea turtles and return them to their natural habitat, 2) educate the public through outreach programs and visit local schools, 3) conduct and assist with research aiding to sea turtles (in conjunction with state universities), and 4) work toward environmental legislation making the beaches and water safe and clean for sea turtles.
+The Turtle Hospital opened its doors in 1986 with four main goals: 1) Rehab injured sea turtles and release them back to their natural habitat.
+2) Educate the public by visiting local schools and attending outreach programs.
+3) Conducting and assisting with research aiding sea turtles (in collaboration with state universities).
+4) Working toward environmental legislation making the beaches and water safe for sea turtles.

-The Turtle Hospital contains up-to-date equipment needed to perform a variety of surgeries on different species and sizes of sea turtles.
-More than half of this equipment has been donated by local hospitals and doctors, and some equipment has been donated by environmentally-friendly organizations and individuals.
+The Turtle Hospital contains up-to-date equipment needed to perform a variety of surgeries on different species of sea turtles.
+More than half of our equipment has been donated by local hospitals, doctors, and environmentally-friendly organizations and individuals.

-Many injured or sick sea turtles can be helped.
-The Turtle Hospital treats a variety of ailments such as: intestinal impactions caused from ingestion of foreign materials or too many small crustaceans, shell damage caused by boat collisions, entanglement injuries from fishing gear and foreign matter and fibropapillomatosis, a disease that affects over half of the juvenile green sea turtle population around the world.
+Many sick or injured sea turtles can be helped.
+The Turtle Hospital treats a variety of ailments such as: intestinal impactions caused from ingestion of discarded materials or excess crustaceans in their diet, shell damage caused by boat collisions, entanglement injuries from fishing gear and foreign matter.
+Most commonly treating for fibropapillomatosis – a disease that affects over half the juvenile green sea turtle population around the world.

-The Turtle Hospital, University of Florida and the University of Georgia College of Vet Medicine have been doing cooperative research into the causes of fibropapilloma, the devastating viral tumors which affect sea turtles.
+The Turtle Hospital, University of Florida, and the University of Georgia College of Vet Medicine have been collaborating in cooperative research into the causes of fibropapilloma tumors – a result of the virus triggered by water pollution and the red tide.
 This is currently the only known disease affecting wild animals on a global basis.
-The virus has been successfully transmitted (proving that it is infectious) and current research concentrates on isolating the cause.
+This virus has been successfully transmitted (proving that it is infectious) and current research concentrates on isolating the cause.